lakowske/bayes-stream/README.md

 * bayes-stream

 Calculate conditional probability of an event, eg. {cancer : 'true'}, occurring given some evidence, eg. {diagnosis : "true"}.
-In other words, given some evidence what is the probability of a specific outcome.
+In other words, given some evidence, what is the probability of a specific outcome?

 ```js
     var bayes = bayesCalc({